Band-filling effect on magnetic anisotropy using a Green's function method: Theory and computational details

 \subsection{DFT calculational details}

-We carried out first principles DFT calculations using the Vienna ab initio simulation package (VASP)\cite{kresse.prb1993,kresse.prb1996} and a variant of the full-potential LMTO method\cite{methfessel.chap2000}.
-We fully relaxed the atomic positions and lattice parameters while preserving the symmetry using VASP.
-The nuclei and core electrons were described by the projector augmented wave potential\cite{kresse.prb1999} and the wave functions of valence electrons were expanded in a plane-wave basis set with a cutoff energy of 520 eV.
+We carried out first principles DFT calculations using the Vienna {\abinitio} simulation package (VASP)\cite{kresse.prb1993,kresse.prb1996} and a variant of the full-potential linear muffin-tin orbital (LMTO) method\cite{methfessel.chap2000}.
+We fully relaxed the atomic positions and lattice parameters, while preserving the symmetry using VASP.
+The nuclei and core electrons were described by the projector augmented-wave potential\cite{kresse.prb1999} and the wave functions of valence electrons were expanded in a plane-wave basis set with a cutoff energy of 520 eV.
 For relaxation, the generalized gradient approximation of Perdew, Burke, and Ernzerhof was used for the correlation and exchange potentials.
-The spin-orbit coupling is included using the second-variation procedure\cite{koelling.jpc1977}.
+The spin-orbit coupling is included using the second-variation procedure\cite{koelling.jpc1977,shick.prb1997}.
 We also calculated the MAE by carrying out all-electron calculations using the full-potential LMTO (FP-LMTO) method to check our calculational results.
-For the MAE calculation, the $k$-point integration was performed using a modified tetrahedron method with Bl\"ochl corrections with $16^3$ $k$-points in the first Brillouin zone of the 24-atom unit cell.
-By evaluating the SOC matrix elements $\langle V_{SO} \rangle$ and its anisotropy\cite{antropov.ssc2014}, we resolve the anisotropy of orbital moment and MAE into sites, spins and orbital pairs.
-The correlation effects are also considered by using LDA+$U$ method.
-Here we choose the fully localized limit implementations of the double counting introduced by Liechtenstein et al.\cite{liechtenstein.prb1995} considering it is more appropriate for materials with electrons localized on specific orbitals.
+For the MAE calculation, the $k$-point integration was performed using a modified tetrahedron method with Bl\"ochl corrections, with $16^3$ $k$-points in the first Brillouin zone of the 24-atom unit cell.
+By evaluating the SOC matrix elements $\langle V_{SO} \rangle$ and its anisotropy\cite{antropov.ssc2014}, we resolve the anisotropy of orbital moment and MAE into sites, spins, and orbital pairs.
+The correlation effects are also considered by using the local-density approximation (LDA)+$U$ method.
+Here we choose the fully localized limit implementations of the double counting introduced by Liechtenstein {\etal}\cite{liechtenstein.prb1995} considering it is more appropriate for materials with electrons localized on specific orbitals.